Programs

 Community Development Block Grant (CDBG)

-Community Housing Development Corporation
+Community Housing Development Corporation (CHDO)

-These funds are used to expand the supply of decent, safe, sanitary, and affordable housing for households that are at or below HUD’s 80% income requirements.
+The Department of Housing and Urban Development (HUD) allocates funds to eligible state and local governments through the HOME Investment Partnerships Program (HOME).
+These funds are only available to housing partner agencies like the Unified Government.
+HOME funds aim to expand the supply of decent, safe, sanitary, and affordable housing for households that fall at or below HUD's 80% income requirements.

 The UG provides HOME funds to CHDO’s primarily for:

-• Rehabilitation and sale of vacant, CHDO or UG, owned single family houses
+• Rehabilitation and sale of vacant, CHDO or UG, owned single-family houses.

-• Build new homes
+• Build new homes.

 HUD Guidance for CHDO's